 As the fall harvest winds down with freezing the vegetables (no pickling this year) and prepping the seeds for next, my efforts turn to the green renovation project consultancy I feel is needed.
-I’m still “validating” the service, which means finding out what people want.

 The goal is to:

-- impact the natural world less by conserving the resources your home uses (electricity, water, landscaping, etc),
+• impact the natural world less by conserving the resources your home uses (electricity, water, landscaping, etc),

-- protect your abode and your investment in it by enhancing its quality, durability, and appeal.
+• protect your abode and your investment in it by enhancing its quality, durability, and appeal.

 That sounds dry and market-y, but really, the more long-range the decisions you make, the better your home’s intrinsic and emotional value will be.
 Because people want to live in a place that is not only green, but unique, well-designed/considered, and loved.
+I’m still “validating” the service, which means finding out what people want.
+But in the meantime, I’m doing it for myself.

 Project Management Plan

-- Remove the recessed lighting and seal the second-floor ceiling (venting into the attic, not good! – just done)
+• Remove the recessed lighting and seal the second-floor ceiling (venting into the attic, not good! – done)

-- Lighting changed in the main floor bathroom (done), as well as decor changes that the new upstairs bathroom lighting required (vanity counter and sink, new fixtures – to do)
+• Lighting changed in the main floor bathroom (done), as well as decor changes that the new upstairs bathroom required (vanity counter and sink, new lighting fixtures – to do)

-- Install two solar tunnels to introduce light at the central stair column and provide extra brightness in the main bathroom (procurement under way)
+• Install two solar tunnels to introduce light at the central stair column and provide extra brightness in the main bathroom (procurement under way)

-- Replace an open pre-fabricated fireplace with a high-efficiency pellet stove for auxiliary heating (researching)
+• Replace an open pre-fabricated fireplace with a high-efficiency pellet stove for auxiliary heating (researching)

-- Insulate an inadequately sealed storage room, to help with what I would call extreme coldness of the room above the storage room (scheduled).
+• Insulate an inadequately sealed storage room, to help with what I would call extreme coldness of the room above the storage room (scheduled).

 Without heating the upstairs, temperatures in January tended to be 4-6ºC in the storage room and 10-14ºC in the brown/green bedroom above it (which is why I keep the door closed).
 The other two bedrooms are a balmy 16ºC, which is good enough for sleeping.

-But because that bedroom is so cold, I know I have a problem.
+Because that one bedroom is so cold, I know I have a problem.
 I’d love to get a thermographic scan of my house, and upgrade the insulation.
 The outside wall is siding and not brick, and it has building wrap/insulation/vapour barrier issues.
 It’s way too hot in summer and too cold in winter, the closet is the part that overhangs my front step, so it’s cold on 3 sides (back wall, side wall, floor).
 This could be an expensive one to fix.
 But if it brings me closer to an energy efficiency that pays off, it’ll be an entrepreneurial skill I can use to help other homeowners lower their environmental impact.

 However, I doubt I can address any of these issues this winter, so I’ll concentrate on the list above.